 - a.
 Those operations that are not of relevant amount.
 For these purposes, it is understood that any act or contract that exceeds 1% of the corporate assets is of relevant amount, provided that said act or contract exceeds the equivalent of UF 2.000 and, in any case, when it exceeds UF 20.000.
 It is presumed to constitute a single operation all of those that are perfected in a period of 12 consecutive months by means of one or more similar or complementary acts, in which there is identity of parties, including related persons, or object. - b.
-Those operations that, in accordance with general policies of regularity, determined by the company's board of directors, are ordinary in consideration of the corporate purpose.
-In the latter case, the agreement that establishes such policies or their modification will be reported as a material event and made available to shareholders in the corporate offices and on the website of the companies that have such means, without prejudice to reporting operations as an essential fact when appropriate. - c.
+Those operations that, in accordance with general policies of regularity, approved by the company's board of directors, are ordinary in consideration of the corporate purpose.
+In the latter case, the agreement that establishes such policies or their modification shall be approved with the recommendation of the Director's Committee and will be reported as a material fact and made available to shareholders in the corporate offices and on the website of the company.
+Such policies shall contain the minimum requirements that shall be determined by the CMF.
+On December 2020, AES Andes approved its current policy on habitual operations.

+c.
 Transactions between legal persons in which the company owns, directly or indirectly, at least 95% of the counterparty's property.